CHIEF FINANCIAL OFFICER’S REPORT

-A 1% increase in the weighted number of shares from 1 226 million to 1 231 million shares following the BBBEE transaction resulted in the lower increase in earnings per share compared to the increase in attributable profits after tax.
+A 0,5% decrease in the weighted number of shares from 1 217 million to 1 210 million shares (as a result of own share purchases during the previous and current financial years) resulted in the slightly lower decrease in earnings per share compared to the decrease in attributable profits after tax.

 Property, plant and equipment

-The inventory balance of the Group net of provisions and including goods on the water (DC goods in transit) has increased to R896 million from R857 million at 30 June 2019 (an increase of 5%).
-On a gross basis (prior to provisions) and excluding new stores (i.e. like-on-like basis) and the goods in transit balance (which increased to R80 million from the prior year balance of R48 million given the various delays experienced on imports), total inventory decreased by 3%.
+The inventory balance of the Group, net of provisions and including goods on the water, has increased marginally to R1 315 million from R1 286 million at 30 June 2022.
+On a gross basis, prior to provisions and the goods in transit balance, total inventory holdings increased by 5% versus the prior year-end (R1 530 million versus R1 464 million).